 “Bin collections go up by 30 per cent over Christmas.
 It’s a time of remarkable waste, so I’m not going to buy anything,” Tom Hunt, eco chef and author of Eating for Pleasure, People and Planet, told us a couple of years ago.
 He was well ahead of the game.

-The restriction sounds extreme, but the food-waste campaigner insists this period of time allows him to be creative and learn new habits.
+And while zero-waste Christmas grocery shopping seems like a challenge, food-waste campaigner Tom Hunt insists this period of time allows him to be creative and learn new habits.

 “You’re limited because you have to plan a bit more.
 But, then your options improve.
 It forces you to seek out the better producers – at a farmers market, via vegetable box schemes or health food shops,” he says.